Payoff Information and Learning in Signaling Games: Payoff Information and Steady-State Learning

 \subsection{Example \ref{exa:payoff_info_expands}}

 In Example \ref{exa:payoff_info_expands} we showed that there is an RCE in which the receivers play $a_{3}$ after \textbf{R}.
-Because RCE is not a sufficient condition for patient stability, this leaves open the question of whether this strategy can arise in our learning model.
+Because RCE is not a sufficient condition for rational patient stability, this leaves open the question of whether this strategy can arise in our learning model.
 Here we verify that it can, and also show that ``$a_{3}$ after \textbf{R}'' cannot be part of a patiently stable outcome in the absence of payoff information.
 This is because patient but inexperienced $\theta_{1}$'s without payoff information find it plausible that receivers choose $a_{1}$ after \textbf{R}, so they will experiment much more frequently with the off-path signal \textbf{R} than $\theta_{2}$'s, for whom every possible response to \textbf{R} leads to worse payoffs than their equilibrium payoff of 2.
 As a result, receivers learn that \textbf{R}-senders have type $\theta_{1}$ so they respond with $a_{2}$.
 On the other hand, when senders know ex-ante that receivers will never choose $a_{1}$ after \textbf{R}, for some priors there are steady states where no one ever experiments with \textbf{R}.
-When this happens, the receivers' belief about the likelihood ratio of the types following the off-path \textbf{R} is governed by their prior beliefs, which may be arbitrary and thus support a richer class of learning outcomes.
+When this happens, the receivers' belief about the likelihood ratio of the types following the off-path \textbf{R} is governed by their initial beliefs about the distribution of sender play at the start of learning, which may be arbitrary and thus support a richer class of equilibrium profiles.

 Specifically, in Example \ref{exa:payoff_info_expands}, suppose $g_{1}^{(\text{{\bf L}})}$ is $\text{Dirichlet }(1,10,1)$ over all three responses to \textbf{L}, while $g_{1}^{(\text{{\bf R}})}$ is $\text{Dirichlet}(1,1)$ on $A_{\text{{\bf R}}}^{\text{BR}}=\{a_{2},a_{3}\}$, which reflects the sender's knowledge that $a_{1}$ is a conditionally dominated response to \textbf{R}$.$ And suppose that $g_{2}^{\theta_{1}}$ is the $\text{Dirichlet}(2,1)$ distribution on $\{\text{\textbf{L}, \textbf{R}}\}$ and $g_{2}^{\theta_{2}}$ is the $\text{Dirichlet}(2,x)$ distribution, where $x>0$ is a free parameter.
 For any $0\le\delta,\gamma<1,$ there exists a steady state where senders always choose \textbf{L} and receivers always respond to \textbf{L} with $a_{2}$.
 This is because the Gittins index for \textbf{R} is no larger than $-3$ for $\theta_{1}$ and no larger than $1$ for $\theta_{2}$ after any history, while the myopic expected payoff of \textbf{L} already exceeds these values in the first period.
 The expected payoff of \textbf{L} only increases with additional observations of $a_{2}$ after \textbf{L}.
 On the receiver side, every positive-probability history $y_{2}$ must involve the senders playing \textbf{L} every period.
 Following such a history, the receiver believes $\theta_{1}$ plays \textbf{L} with probability at least $\frac{2}{3}$, hence an \textbf{L}-sender is the $\theta_{1}$ type with probability at least $\frac{2/3}{1+2/3}=\frac{2}{5}$.
 We have $a_{2}\in\text{BR}(\{p\},\text{{\bf L}})$ whenever $p(\theta_{1})\ge\frac{2}{5}$, so we have shown that in the steady state receivers always play $a_{2}$ after \textbf{L}.